-I was actually looking forward to the rite of passage that comes with the natural birth process.
-I’d read up on it for 8 months and really done my homework, only to have a spinal block in the operating room and be totally numb from the torso down when he was brought in to the world.
+I was looking forward to the rite of passage that comes with the natural birth process.
+I’d read up on it for 8 months and done my homework, only to have a spinal block in the operating room and be numb from the torso down when he was brought into the world.
 Ah, well.
-Everyone kept saying,” You’ll forget about the actual birth when you have that beautiful little baby in your arms.”
-I heard that so many times that it actually started to annoy me.
-I wanted the experience of giving birth and after seeing Ricki Lake’s movie,” The business of being born” I really wanted a homebirth.
+Everyone kept saying,” You’ll forget about the actual birth when you have that beautiful baby in your arms.”
+I heard that so many times that it started to annoy me.
+I wanted the experience of giving birth and after seeing Ricki Lake’s movie,” The business of being born” I wanted a homebirth.

 We stayed in a private room in the hospital for three days so that Ben could be with me the whole time.
-All of the nurses were really helpful with teaching me how to breast-feed.
+All of the nurses were helpful in teaching me how to breast-feed.
 Our room was on the ninth floor overlooking Manhattan, the Hudson River, and Jersey.
-The three days I spent in the hospital were pretty painful with the stitches and staples in my lower abdomen but I was on a pretty high dose of Motrin that whole time.
-One part that sucked was that both Ben and I had the flu at the time, and with it an awful cough.
+The three days I spent in the hospital was pretty painful with the stitches and staples in my lower abdomen but I was on a pretty high dose of Motrin that whole time.
+One part that sucked was that both Ben and I had the flu at the time and with it an awful cough.
 Every time I coughed it hurt a lot!
-Luckily there’s cough syrup that’s safe for breast-feeding so, at two in the morning after we were home for a day, Ben went out and got it for us.
+Luckily there’s a cough syrup that’s safe for breast-feeding so, at two in the morning, after we were home for a day, Ben went out and got it for us.

 By Saturday we got to go home but there was a possibility that they wanted to keep Joshua for a few days because he had a high Bilirubin count, indicating jaundice.
 We had to take him back to the lab and the pediatrician the following Monday and Wednesday to have that checked and you can imagine how much fun it was traveling with a newborn after having a cesarean.
 Thankfully, his count went down by the second appointment to the pediatrician.
 It was so good to be back home.
 I was so grateful for our nice home and a quiet environment.

-After hearing stories from women who had their babies around the same time as me, I don’t think having a cesarean was really all that bad.
-Sure, it’s not what I would have chosen but there are positives like, I never went in to labor, I didn’t go through labor, I’m not stretched out down there at all, I’ve actually healed up rather quickly, and Joshua’s head was never cone shaped- he has a cute, round head.
+After hearing stories from women who had their babies around the same time as me, I don’t think having a cesarean was all that bad.
+Sure, it’s not what I would have chosen but there are positives like, I never went into labor, I didn’t go through labor, I’m not stretched out down there at all, I’ve healed up rather quickly, and Joshua’s head was never cone-shaped- he has a cute, round head.